CLIUtils/CLI11/README.md

 * `.allow_extras()`: Do not throw an error if extra arguments are left over.
 * `.prefix_command()`: Like `allow_extras`, but stop immediately on the first unrecognised item.
 It is ideal for allowing your app or subcommand to be a "prefix" to calling another app.
 * `.set_footer(message)`: Set text to appear at the bottom of the help string.
+* `.set_help_flag(name, message)`: Set the help flag name and message, returns a pointer to the created option.
+* `.set_help_all_flag(name, message)`: Set the help all flag name and message, returns a pointer to the created option.
+Expands subcommands.
 * `.set_failure_message(func)`: Set the failure message function.
 Two provided: `CLI::FailureMessage::help` and `CLI::FailureMessage::simple` (the default).
 * `.group(name)`: Set a group name, defaults to `"Subcommands"`.
 Setting `""` will be hide the subcommand.